evalaplace/evalaplace.github.io/_pages/publications.md

 * Stripped binary stars as core-collapse supernovae progenitors
 D. Vartanyan; **E. Laplace**; M. Renzo; Y. Götberg; A. Burrows; S. E. de Mink (to be submitted in < 3 months)

-* Single and binary progenitors of core-collapse supernovae
+* How being single or in a couple affects the death of massive stars
 **E. Laplace** et al. (to be submitted in < 3 months)

 * TULIPS, a Tool for Understanding the Lives, Interiors, and Physics of Stars